 They need hope in every area and at every level.
 This is hope to recover, hope that the current days can be fruitful, hope that their lives are not in vain, hope that their families can survive the trial and hope for eternity.
-We need to identify the greatest needs for each individual we minister to.
-Be careful not to develop a template-based system of care.

 They need to feel that others are supporting them.
 It pleases God to see His children rallying around one another in their time of need.